izi-ecommerce/izi-api/docs/source/usage/customizing_oscarapi.rst

 .. _`fork an app`: https://django-izi.readthedocs.io/en/releases-1.1/topics/fork_app.html
 .. _`django-rest-framework`: http://www.django-rest-framework.org

-Oscar API is using the basics of this so you can see Oscar API as one of the apps you customized just like in Oscar.
-Each Oscar app (or forked app) has a ``app.py`` which manages the url's to your custom views.
+IZI API is using the basics of this so you can see IZI API as one of the apps you customized just like in IZI.
+Each IZI app (or forked app) has a ``app.py`` which manages the url's to your custom views.

-In Oscar API the entry point of this is ``iziapi.app:RESTApiApplication``.
+In IZI API the entry point of this is ``iziapi.app:RESTApiApplication``.

 In your own app, you can extend this class, and override some of the urls to direct them to your own views.
 You can subclass any of the views in iziapi,